The Thing About Losing Everything

 in the grand scheme of things, this is like a drop in the bucket for all of the stuff you have to do.

-You know, it might seem like a small thing, but I think that's the thing about losing everything, is that like when you lose everything, any little thing you can get back is huge.
+You know, it might seem like a small thing, but I think that's the thing about losing everything is that like when you lose everything, any little thing you can get back is huge, like huge.

-If, yeah, i mean any small thing i had a swimsuit that was the pony brand the sneaker brand pony um which was my favorite sneaker brand when i was uh in high school i used to drive like 45 minutes to the aurora mall to go get pony sneakers um
+which was my favorite sneaker brand when I was in high school.
+I used to drive like 45 minutes to the Aurora Mall to go get pony sneakers.

 And like, it's just a crappy Forever 21 branded swimsuit.